Respect (song)

-"Respect" is a song by American soul singer-songwriter Otis Redding, and later rearranged by Aretha Franklin to become her breakout hit.
-It was released in 1965 as a single from Redding's third album Otis Blue/Otis Redding Sings Soul and became a crossover hit for Redding.
+"Respect" is a song by American soul singer-songwriter Otis Redding, originally recorded and released by himself in 1965 as a single from his third album Otis Blue/Otis Redding Sings Soul.
+After it became a crossover hit for Redding, Aretha Franklin (the "Queen of Soul") in 1967 rearranged, rephrased, and covered it, resulting in her breakout hit and her signature song.

-In 1967, Franklin (the "Queen of Soul") rearranged, rephrased, and covered "Respect", resulting in one of her biggest hits and her signature song.
-The music in the two versions is significantly different, while a few changes in the lyrics resulted in different narratives around the theme of human dignity that have been interpreted as commentaries on gender roles, relationships and "respect".
+The music in the two versions is significantly different, while a few changes in the lyrics resulted in different narratives around the theme of human dignity that have been interpreted as commentaries on gender roles, relationships, and "respect".

 Franklin's interpretation became a feminist anthem for the second-wave feminism movement in the 1970s.
-It has often been considered one of the best R&B songs of its era, earning Franklin two Grammy Awards in 1968 for "Best Rhythm & Blues Recording" and "Best Rhythm & Blues Solo Vocal Performance, Female", and being inducted in the Grammy Hall of Fame in 1987.
+It has often been considered one of the best rhythm and blues songs of its era, earning Franklin two Grammy Awards in 1968 for "Best Rhythm and Blues Recording" and "Best Rhythm and Blues Solo Vocal Performance, Female", and being inducted in the Grammy Hall of Fame in 1987.
 In 2002, the Library of Congress honored Franklin's version by adding it to the National Recording Registry.
-It was placed number five on the 2004 version of Rolling Stone magazine's list of "The 500 Greatest Songs of All Time," number one on the 2021 version of the list, and number four on its list of "The 100 Best Protest Songs of All Time."
-It was also included in the list of "Songs of the Century", by the Recording Industry of America and the National Endowment for the Arts.
+It was placed number five on the 2004 version of Rolling Stones list of the 500 Greatest Songs of All Time, number one on the 2021 version of the list, and number four on its list of the 100 Best Protest Songs of All Time.
+It was also included in the list of Songs of the Century, by the Recording Industry of America and the National Endowment for the Arts.

 Otis Redding original

 Writing and recording

 At first a ballad, "Respect" was brought to Redding by Earl "Speedo" Sims, who intended to record it with his band, the Singing Demons.
-There are differing accounts as to who wrote the original version of the song.
-Bandleader Percy Welch said it was a guitarist at Bobby Smith's recording studio in Macon.
-Redding took Sims' version, rewrote the lyrics and sped up the tempo.
+Differing accounts exist as to who wrote the original version of the song.
+Bandleader Percy Welch said the writer was a guitarist at Bobby Smith's recording studio in Macon.
+Redding took Sims' version, rewrote the lyrics, and sped up the tempo.
 Sims went with the band to the Muscle Shoals studios, but was unable to produce a good version.
-Redding then decided to sing the song himself, which Sims agreed to.
+Redding then decided to sing the song himself, to which Sims agreed.
 Redding also promised to credit Sims, but this never happened.
 Sims never pressed Redding on the issue, possibly because he himself had not really written it in the first place.
 Steve Cropper produced the session.